 All new SMSF trustees must complete and sign the SMSF trustee declaration to demonstrate that they understand their trustee responsibilities and duties under the superannuation laws.
 If you have previously signed a SMSF trustee declaration (this will include any individuals that became SMSF trustees since July 2007, even if the SMSF was established before July 2007), it is prudent that you check out the latest version of the declaration.

 Even if you have been operating a SMSF for several years (since before 2007) and you have not been required to sign an SMSF trustee declaration, it is prudent to take a few moments to read the latest SMSF trustee declaration (links to the document and explanatory information are provided at the end of this article).

 In late 2012, the Australian Tax Office undertook a review of the SMSF trustee declaration and the associated fact sheet (Self-managed super funds – key messages for trustees), and made significant changes to both documents.

-The 3 most significant changes to the SMSF trustee declaration are:
+The 3 most recent significant changes to the SMSF trustee declaration are:

 - Investment strategy: You must regularly review your SMSF’s investment strategy having regard to all of the circumstances of the super fund including, risk, return, diversification and liquidity.